AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 4-Riverine Flow.md

 - $L$ stands for the length of the tube.
 Longer tubes generate more friction.
 - $D$ stands for the diameter of the tube.
 Most friction and turbulence is caused by the wall of the tube.
 For a tube with a circular cross-section, the ratio between perimeter and area is given by $\frac{4}{D}$.
 The larger the diameter $D$, the smaller this ratio and the smaller the relative contribution of the wall to the friction.
 This is reflected in the equation by the fact that the diameter $D$ appears in the denominator
 - $v^2$ is the velocity squared.
 Higher (average) velocity results in more friction.
 That his increase goes with the second power of the velocity is only a good approximation for turbulent flow, however, based on experimental evidence, and is not always true
 - $\lambda$ is the so-called Darcy-Weisbach friction coefficient.
 It is thought to be independent of $v$, $L$ and $D$ and stands for the (dimensionless) roughness of the wall of the tube.
 Rougher walls cause more friction and have a higher $\lambda$.
-This coefficient depends on the
+This coefficient depends on the material of the tube and on the smoothness of its finish.

+The Darcy-Weisbach equation (Eq.
+4.4) is effective for turbulent situations, but it does not apply to all flow situations.
+As discussed above, the second power in the equation is only valid in turbulent situations.
+For other flow situations, however, one sticks to the algebraic form of the equations and chooses to make the friction coefficient $\lambda$ velocity-dependent.
+This dependency is typically plotted in a so-called Moody-diagram.
+In these graphs one plots the resistance coefficient $\lambda$ as a function of the Reynolds number, rather than velocity.
+As the Reynolds number is directly proportional to the velocity, this investigates essentially the same dependency.

+>[!Missing]
+>Insert Figure 4.9

+The graph contains many measurements.
+The roughness of the tube was parameterised by the ratio of the roughness length $k_s$ (the size of the "bumps" on the wall of the tube, as is also used for sandpaper) divided by the diameter $D$ of the tube.
+Measurements corresponding to the same $k_s / D$ values were plotted with the same symbol.

+In this graph, one can distinguish several regions:
+1. The **rough turbulent** region.
+In this region, the Darcy-Weisbach equation is valid: $\lambda$ is approximately constant for a fixed relative roughness length $k_s / D$.
+For the relation between $\lambda$ and $k_s / D$ many equations exist.
+One very well known one is the [[Colbrook-White Equation]]:

+$$
+\frac{1}{\sqrt{\lambda}} = -2 \log \left( 0.27 \frac{k_s}{D} + \frac{2.51}{\text{Re} \sqrt{\lambda}} \right) \tag{4.6}
+$$

+2. The **smooth turbulent** region.